mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, a zombie process is a dead process that still has an entry in the process table.**

 ---

+# Q58.
+What is an Orphan Process?

+**Difficulty:** 🟡 Intermediate

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+An **Orphan Process** is a process that is **still running**, but its parent process has already terminated.

+When this happens, Linux automatically assigns the orphan process to the **init** process (or **systemd** in modern Linux systems), which becomes its new parent.

+This ensures that the orphan process continues running normally and is cleaned up properly when it finishes.

+**In simple words, an orphan process is a running process whose parent has exited.**

+---